Mobile-IoT-Security-Lab/PARIOTIC/README.md

 The tool consists of two modules:

-* CLB Injector.
+* *CLB Injector*.
 This module works directly on the firmware source code and is responsible for parsing the source code, detecting the  QCs,  and building CLBs.
-* CLB   Protector.
+* *CLB   Protector*.
 This   module   processes   the   compiled IoT  firmware, and  it  is  responsible  for  computing  the signature-verification digests of AT checks and encrypting the CLBs

 ## ❱ Publication